DaveBuckingham/dndtool/README.md

 ### A powerful interactive command line tool for 5e

-dndtool gives an interactive environment that combines access to the 5e SRD, shell features such as tab completion and regex search, and a suite of helpful tools such as a calculator, dice rollers, generators etc.
+dndtool gives an interactive environment that combines access to the 5e SRD, convenience features such as tab completion and regex search, and a suite of helpful tools such as a calculator, dice rollers, generators etc.
 Access to SRD is achieved by virtue of the [D&d 5e SRD API](https://5e-bits.github.io/docs/).